 Bertha armyworm (Mamestra configurata)

 Pest description and crop damage Several species of armyworm and cutworm attack tree fruits.
 The most serious pests of tree fruit in the PNW are the spotted cutworm and the bertha armyworm.
+Winter cutworm is a relatively new cold-tolerant species that may at times occur in orchards (see: EM9139, https://catalog.extension.oregonstate.edu/sites/catalog/files/project/pd...).
 The adults are large moths ranging in color from gray to brown with spots on the wings.
 These moths are attracted to lights.
 Larvae are dirty white, reddish, gray or black caterpillars up to 2 inches long.
 The larvae of these moths feed on buds and leaves, chewing holes in buds and ragged holes out of leaves.
 They also feed on the growing tips, particularly on small trees or in high density plantings.
 On larger trees, most of the feeding is on the lower branches, and may be concentrated to a few stems or limbs, while other stems are undamaged.

 Control weeds, grasses, and debris in the orchard that provide cover.
-Encourage natural enemies of cutworms like birds and spiders.
+Natural enemies of cutworm include birds and spiders.
 Hand-pick cutworm larvae, using a flashlight to find them, if practical.
 Scratch the soil at the base of plants to find larvae in the daytime.
 Caterpillars can be trapped by tying plastic wrap tightly around branches and trunk, then applying Tanglefoot or a similar sticky material to the plastic wrap.
 Remove these in the fall.

 Management-chemical control: HOME USE